 Instead of the well known first line:

 “It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife.”

 “It is a fact, everyone agrees, that a young man with money should have a wife.”

-I feel like this is just a huge step in the wrong direction, it’s stemming from an age where we want everything quick, simple, and now.
-Why have a full discussion when you can just send a quick tweet.
-Why really delve into the meaning of a person’s emotions and thoughts when you can just use an emoji.
+I feel like this is just a huge step in the wrong direction, and it’s stemming from an age where we want everything quick, simple, and now.
+Why have a full discussion when you can just send a quick tweet?
+Why really delve into the meaning of a person’s emotions and thoughts when you can just use an emoji?
 Why take the time to read a book as it was meant to be read when someone can give you a summary right now and you can pretend to have loved it.
-Maybe I’m overreacting, but I honestly think it should be obvious how wrong it is to rewrite a book to suit a new generation, because in time the original will be lost and what will be left will be just a shallow veneer used to cover the fact that nothing remains of what once had made it so worthy.
+Maybe I’m overreacting, but I honestly think it should be obvious how wrong it is to rewrite a book to suit a new generation, because in time the original will be lost, and what will be left will be just a shallow veneer used to cover the fact that nothing remains of what once had made it truly worthy.